-The City of Palo Alto launched a creative seating pilot for three sites along University Avenue.
+The City of Palo Alto launched a creative seating pilot for three sites along the retail corridor of University Avenue featuring Colin Selig's eco-friendly sculptural seating, repurposed from scrap steel propane tanks.
+The benches are comfortable, durable and contain 99% post consumer reused content.

 This project was spearheaded by Public Art Program Manager Elise DeMarzo, who wanted to replace rotted wood slat benches with something more interesting along the commercial section of University Avenue at the intersections of Brynat, Waverley and Emerson.
-In a press release she stated “The Public Art Program is thrilled to bring Selig’s whimsical and environmentally sensitive seating elements to downtown Palo Alto for a trial run.
+In a press release she stated “The Public Art Program is thrilled to bring Selig’s whimsical and environmentally sensitive seating elements to downtown Palo Alto.
 The public has voiced a desire for something unexpected and different, and we hope that the businesses and the public will enjoy Selig’s work.”

 Share Via Email